I believe in a heaven I’ll never enter.

 When you lose your dog…the outside world moves on as if nothing happened.

-14 years, truly is a remarkable life span for a huge mountain dog like Kaali.
+14 years, truly is a remarkable life span for a huge mountain dog-like Kaali.
 But why it can’t be 30, wasn’t there a dog who lived that long?
 What you lose when you lose your dog to death?
-Is it just your composure or an entire childhood melting away like ice cream scoop in mid day sun?
+Is it just your composure or an entire childhood melting away like ice cream scoop in the midday sun?

 I don’t have pictures from Kaali’s pup days when my father rescued her from a garage.
 Her proud dark face with a snow-white French cut looking at everything around cautiously.
 How I hid her in my denim jacket as we came downhill.
 How she looked at the sun, unflinchingly.
 How she saw me through my heartbreak, unlike those who promised they’d stay but never did.

 Unlike the world and worldly common sense, a dog’s happiness isn’t defined by square feet.
 Not measured in spoons or bowls but even a tennis ball is happiness.
 So often, she would come running and throw herself at the freshly mowed grass and if you happened to be sprawled on the lawn reading Bond or Bukowski, you’d feel her bear weight on your limbs or back.
 Ain’t no massage like that!